-Thank you for visiting our site and shopping with Francis Gallery Ltd. Here is a list of details you'll need to know before browsing our site and placing an order with us.
+Thank you for visiting our site and for shopping with Francis Gallery.
+Here is a list of details that you'll need to know before browsing our site and placing an order with us.

-We accept payment via debit/credit card and Paypal.
+We accept payment via debit/credit card or bank transfer.
 To use a debit or credit card, simply enter your card information when prompted, and your account will be securely charged.
 Francis Gallery reserves the right to charge a 5% admin fee for credit card payments.

 Delivery times :

-Please allow up to 3 working days for us to process your order prior to shipping.
+Please allow up to 10 working days for us to process your order prior to shipping.
 Working days exclude weekends and public holidays.
-All orders are delivered by DHL.
-They are tracked and will require a signature.
+All orders are insured.
+They are tracked, and will require a signature.
 You may prefer to choose a delivery address where you know someone will be available to accept the delivery.

 Duties and Taxes

-International packages may incur taxes and/or duties.
+International packages will incur taxes and/or duties.
 Please familiarise yourself with your country’s fees and policies before placing an order.
-Francis Gallery Ltd. is legally obligated to enter the full value of orders on customs forms.
+Francis Gallery is legally obligated to enter the full value of orders on customs forms.

-If you live in a remote area, your order may incur a delivery surcharge of £17.50.
+If you live in a remote area in the UK, your order may incur a delivery surcharge of £17.50.
 Please allow extra time for your order to arrive if you live in a remote area.

 We will try our best to fulfil every order as specified in our terms, but delays and cancellations may occur for reasons beyond our control.
-We reserve the right to cancel any orders for any reason, refunding our customers for the full amount immediately.
+We reserve the right to cancel any orders for any reason, refunding our customers for the full amount.